 Further reading

 This page used to be a blog roll, back when those things were in vogue.
-Now very few people still blog and I am slowly deleting sites that have not been updated for a long time but am trying to remember to add sites that I have found helpful in planning rides.
+Now very few riders blog and I am slowly deleting sites that have not been updated for a long time however I am have also added sites that I have found helpful in planning rides so this page lives on.

 Moto touring guides